Member FAQs

 Q: How do I submit an item for the General Meeting agenda?

-Any member can submit an agenda item for consideration at a GM by completing an Agenda Item submission form, found here.
+Any member can submit an agenda item for consideration at a GM by completing an agenda item submission form, which can be found here.
 In general, items are scheduled in the order in which they’re received.
 You are expected to present your own item at the GM for which you are scheduled.

 If you need help developing your agenda item, go here.